DormanLab/kmodes/README.md

 3 2 873 114 487 369 1843 1843 1.000000 1.000000 1.000000 0.000000 0.017918
 ```
 The columns displayed are:
 - The initialization number.
 - The number of iterations to convergence.
 - The cost of each cluster (K=4 in this case).
 - The total cost.
 - The best cost so far, starts at infinity.
 - The adjusted RAND index of the current solution, if `--columns` argument provided.
 - The best adjusted RAND index so far, if `--columns` argument provided.
-	- The normalized mutual information.
+- The normalized mutual information, if `--columns` argument provided.
-	- The normalized variation of information.
+- The normalized variation of information, if `--columns` argument provided.
-	- The total compute time used (in seconds).
+- The total compute time used so far (in seconds).

 ## Simulation

-When simulating data, there are up to two output files.
+When simulating data, there are up to two output files, specified via the `--file` and `--outfile` options.

 ### Simulated data
 The simulated data are output in the file given as argument to `--file`.
-The format is as described in (Input Files)[#input].
+The format is as described in [Input Files](#input).
 In addition, the first column contains the true cluster membership of the observation on that line.

 ### Simulation information
 If requested via command-line argument `--outfile`, information about the simulation may also be output.
 The data in this file are key/value pairs.
 The meaning of each entry is provided below:
 - `Number of observations:` Integer specifying the number of observations simulated.
 - `Number of coordinates:` Integer specifying the number of coordinates in each observation.
 - `Number of categories:` Integer specifying the number of categories possible at each coordinate.
 (Simulation data does not allow the number of categories to vary by coordinate.)
 - `Number of true clusters:`  Integer specifying the number of clusters simulated.
 In parentheses it reports how many generated observations.
 - `CTMC times:` The times used in the continuous time Markov chain simulator.
 The first number is the time separating the modes.
 The second time is the time separating the observations from the modes.
 - `CTMC probabilities:` The probability a coordinate is altered in the mode relative to the ancestor, and the probability a coordinate is altered from the mode in an observation.
 - `Mixing proportions:` The probability of each of K clusters provided on the next line.
 - `Simulated modes:`  The true modes provided on the next K lines.
 - `Mode pairwise distances:` The Hamming distance between each pair of true modes on the next K lines in upper triangle format.
 - `Simulated cluster assignments:` The true cluster assignments are on the next line.
 - `Simulated cluster sizes:` The size of the simulated clusters on the next line.
 - `Data written to file:` The name of the file where the simulated data were written.

 # Troubleshooting <a name = "troubleshooting" />

 1. Please note that if you use ```run_kmodes``` to simulate data (```--simulate``` option), then it will output the true cluster identities in the first column.
 It is very important that, when doing clustering, you use the ```--column 0``` option to inform ```run_kmodes``` so that it ***does not*** use this column of data for clustering.
 Or remove the column before analysis.

 2. ```run_kmodes``` is not very flexible about the data it can process.
-It assumes that every category is a non-negative integer smaller than 256.
-You can raise the limit by editing the ```constants.h``` file, redefining ```data_t```, ```KMODES_PRIu_data_t```, and ```KMODES_SCNu_data_t```, replacing the number 8 with 16 (upper limit: 65535) or 32 (upper limit: 4294967295).
+It assumes that every category is a non-negative integer.

 3. If the categories in your dataset are not contiguous numbers, ```run_kmodes``` will warn you.
 You can ignore the warning, or use the second arguments to option ```--file``` to modify the data file so the warning goes away.